mhdxshahiq/datahub_assignmt/README.md

-# Datahut Science Assignment: Adidas Scraper
+# Datahut Assignment: Adidas Scraper

 This project is a Python-based web scraper built to collect product data from the **Adidas India Women's Shoes Outlet**.